 cannot move fast enough.
 They wish to go home.”

-Nonetheless, the majority of Hutchinson’s second collection is concerned with uplifting stories that try to brighten your day.
-One aspect of the poet’s writing I particularly enjoyed were the mouthwatering descriptions of American cuisine throughout the book.
+Nonetheless, the majority of Hutchison’s second collection is concerned with uplifting stories that try to brighten your day.
+One aspect of the poet’s writing I particularly enjoyed was the mouthwatering descriptions of American cuisine throughout the book.
 You had better eat before reading the poems, especially “Bourbon and Jerky,” where a group of people circling a smoky campfire pass around a bag of homemade jerky.

 “Moonshine Narratives” presents readers with a trajectory of male behavior as they grow older, all while connecting it to other substantial themes.
 However, Hutchison also brings nostalgia and joy to the forefront of his collection with endearing observations of life and gorgeous portrayals of nature.